The1Azreen/Anime-Image-Upscaling-with-Fine-Tuned-Real-ESRGAN-M-ESRGAN-/README.md

 ## Methodology/Proposed Approach

 1. **Dataset Preparation**
    - We sourced our image dataset from existing anime content.
    - The size of the dataset is subject to change over the duration of the project.

 2. **Data Annotation and Preprocessing**
    - Annotate the dataset for relevant features.
+   - We run the Python code in the imageGenCode folder to annotate the images in 3 Categories
    - Generate low-resolution image variants to simulate input for the model.

 ---